gerardnynkeu/Portfolio-Data-Analytics/E-commerce-EDA-R/README.md

 # 6. Final Cleaned Data Overview

+After completing the data cleaning process, i conduct a final check to ensure data integrity and readiness for analysis.
+The following steps help us verify the structure, completeness, and uniqueness of the cleaned dataset.